a gz media company

 Is it important to lock into one genre?

-I think Dominique's success is proof that the genre is still thriving, and we hope to encourage other artists to also follow that path.
-Since then, we've seen more support and fans for the Soul, R&B and Jazz genres here in Quebec.
 Ironically, the Montréal International Jazz Festival is one of the biggest in the world.
-There are two million people who attend every year over 10 days.
+There are two million people who attend every year for over 10 days.
 Unfortunately, even though that festival exists and showcases big talent, there aren't many labels or industry people that really promote that style of music here otherwise.
 It might be because it is a challenge to grow unless you're good at branching out and reaching other markets internationally.
 If you're sticking to the Quebec market or the Canadian market, it's hard to make ends meet.
-Ultimately, it's a labor of love at Ensoul Records.
-We want to love each production and make sure the artist is happy with their project.

 Tina Leon 'Push & Pull' on vinyl.